-Beginning with the approval of Rituximab in 1997, therapeutics that use the body’s own immune system have become popular in the fight against cancer.
-Because immune cells are innately capable of sensing something wrong in a cell, researchers are developing strategies to harness this ability to destroy tumors with little to no side effects.
-But before many of these treatments ever saw a human being, they were developed and tested for efficacy in laboratory mice.
-Below, I review some of the strategies and mouse models (including humanized NSG mice) that have been used to develop this exciting realm of therapeutic treatments.
+Beginning with the approval of Rituximab in 1997, immunotherapies, therapeutics that use the body’s own immune system, have become popular in the fight against cancer.
+Because immune cells are innately capable of detecting abnormalities in a cell, researchers are developing strategies to harness this ability to destroy tumors with little to no side effects.
+But before many of these treatments ever see a human being, they are developed and tested for efficacy and safety in laboratory mice.
+Below, I review some of the strategies and mouse models that have been used to develop this exciting area of therapeutic research.

 What is cancer immunotherapy?

 Traditional cancer chemotherapy and radiation treatments are toxic and have many side effects because they indiscriminately kill both cancerous and normal cells.
-One way to increase specificity and reduce off-target effects is through immunotherapy.
-Cancer cells often express mutant or normal proteins at supra-physiological concentrations on their cell surfaces that can be recognized by the host’s immune system.
-In this way, the immune system monitors protein synthesis inside cells and directs cytotoxic natural killer (NK) cells and CD8+T cells to eliminate tumor cells that express proteins at the wrong time, concentration or configuration.
-B cells also play a role in this process by coating the cell expressing aberrant proteins with antibodies.
-Other immune cells, including macrophages and NK cells, as well as complement, are then activated to induce antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC), respectively, to destroy the tumor cell.
+Immunotherapy is a promising approach to enhance specificity and reduce off-target effects.
+Cancer cells often express mutant or normal proteins at supra-physiological concentrations on their cell surfaces, which can be recognized by the host’s immune system.
+Through this mechanism, the immune system monitors protein synthesis inside cells and directs cytotoxic natural killer (NK) cells and CD8+ T cells to eliminate tumor cells that express proteins at the wrong time, concentration, or configuration.
+Additionally, B cells also play a role in this process by coating the cell expressing aberrant proteins with antibodies.
+Subsequently, other immune cells, including macrophages and NK cells, as well as complement, become activated, triggering antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC), respectively, to destroy the tumor cell.

-Researchers have used several immunity-based strategies to combat cancer.
-These include: creating synthetic antibodies that target tumor cell antigens; developing cell-based therapies that enhance T and NK cell anti-tumor responses, and cytokine therapies that activate immune cells to target the tumor.
-These treatments then kill cancer cells by initiating apoptosis, delivering chemotherapeutic drugs (known as antibody-drug conjugates), inhibiting growth factor signaling, enhancing tumor cell recognition by host immune cells, or initiating ADCC or CDC.
-Rituximab, the first cancer immunotherapy approved for treating leukemia and lymphoma, is an anti-CD20 monoclonal antibody that induces apoptosis in malignant B cells and initiates ADCC and CDC by the patient’s own immune system.
-Most recently Keytruda, a monoclonal antibody that targets PD-1 receptor (a protein that is overexpressed in several cancers and can inhibit T cell proliferation) was approved last month (September 2014) for treating metastatic melanoma.
-This development has come a long way since the initial demonstration of PD-1’s role in tumor evasion in mice in 2002– and so have the mouse models used to develop cancer immunotherapies.
-But it doesn’t stop with PD-1; many other cancer immunotherapies are in development that first need to demonstrate efficacy in mice or another preclinical animal model prior to clinical trials.
+Researchers have pursued several immunity-based strategies to combat cancer, including creating synthetic antibodies that target tumor cell antigens, developing cell-based therapies that enhance T and NK cell anti-tumor responses, and employing cytokine therapies that activate immune cells to target the tumor.
+These treatments act by initiating apoptosis, delivering chemotherapeutic drugs (known as antibody-drug conjugates), inhibiting growth factor signaling, enhancing tumor cell recognition by host immune cells, or initiating ADCC or CDC.
+For example, Rituximab, the first cancer immunotherapy approved for treating leukemia and lymphoma, is an anti-CD20 monoclonal antibody that induces apoptosis in malignant B cells and initiates ADCC and CDC by the patient’s own immune system.
+Keytruda, another monoclonal antibody targeting the PD-1 receptor (a protein overexpressed in several cancers that can inhibit T cell proliferation) was initially approved in September 2014 for treating metastatic melanoma, subsequently in March 2022 for endometrial carcinoma, and most recently in December 2023 for the combination treatment of metastatic bladder cancer.

 Which mouse models can be used for developing cancer immunotherapeutics?